blegloannec/CodeProblems/CodinGame/Sponsored/README.md

 ```
 (which is the concatenation of the SHA-512 hashes of the strings `nintendo` and `NIN10DO`)

-Now remove all the whitespace characters from that output to get a single hexadecimal string.
+Now remove all the whitespace characters from that output to get a single hexadecimal string (note that `bytes.fromhex()` used below actually already does that for you, alternatively use `tr -d "[:space:]"`).
 That string has been used as the key to encrypt the code using the following basic XOR encryption/decryption `python3` lines (see `xorcat.py`):
 ```
 K = bytes.fromhex(open(sys.argv[1],'r').read().strip())
 M = sys.stdin.buffer.read()